liopty/projetNodeJs/README.md

+# Projet de Technologies pour la Production d'Applications

-# NodeJS REST API SQLite
+Ce projet permet l'implémentation d'une API NodeJS REST

 This project is a proof of concept (POC).
 It's purpose is to demonstrate an implementation of a NodeJS REST API using SQLite as a database (sqlite.db).